Phonics (reading and spelling)

 At Rowde, we value reading as a crucial life skill.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.

-Because we believe teaching every child to read is so important, we have two Reading Leaders, Mrs Alford and Miss Simpson, who drive the early reading programme in our school.
-They are both highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Because we believe teaching every child to read is so important, we have an Early Reading lead, Mrs Alford who drives the early reading programme in our school.
+Mrs Alford monitors and supports our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.

 Daily phonics lessons in Reception, Year 1 and Year 2